Edwin Walker: Arrest and conviction

 By resigning instead of retiring, Walker became ineligible for an Army pension.
 He made statements at the time to the Dallas Morning News that he had "refused" his pension.
 However, he had made several previous requests for his pension dating back to 1973.
 The army restored his pension rights in 1982.

-Walker, at age 66, was arrested on June 23, 1976 for fondling and propositioning a male undercover police officer in a public restroom in a Dallas park and charged with public lewdness.
+Walker, at age 66, was arrested on June 23, 1976, for fondling and propositioning a male undercover police officer in a public restroom in a Dallas park and charged with public lewdness.
 He was arrested again in Dallas for public lewdness on March 16, 1977.
-He pleaded no contest to one of the two misdemeanor charges, and was convicted and sentenced to jail time, which the judge suspended.
+He pleaded no contest to one of the two misdemeanor charges, and was convicted and given a prison sentence, which the judge suspended.
 He was also fined $1,000.

 Walker, a heavy smoker, died of lung cancer at his home in Dallas on Halloween 1993, ten days before his 84th birthday.
 He was never married and did not have any children.